Army Dreamers

 "Army Dreamers" is a 1980 song, the third and final single to be released from the album Never for Ever, by Kate Bush.
 It was a UK top 20 hit in October 1980.

 Background

-"Army Dreamers" was released on 22 September 1980 and peaked at number 16 in the UK Singles Chart.
+"Army Dreamers" was released on the 22 September 1980 and peaked at number 16 in the UK Singles Chart.
 The song is about the effects of war and about a mother who grieves for her young adult son, who was killed on military manoeuvres.
 Saddened by his unnecessary death, she wrestles with her guilt over what she could have done to prevent it.
-The song is a waltz, which marks a change to Bush's previous singles.
+The song is a waltz, which marks a change from Bush's previous singles.
 The version on the original single release is longer than on the album release; the album version fades, whereas the single release has a dead ending (the version of the single from The Single File, however, fades like the album release).